Skip to main content

 Use lightweight when the supporting structure has limited load capacity.
 A parking garage adding a topping slab, a historic building getting a new concrete floor, or a rooftop deck where every pound counts — these are textbook lightweight applications.
 The weight savings often allow engineers to reduce beam and column sizes, which can offset the higher concrete cost.

 Stick with normal-weight when the slab is on grade and soil bearing is adequate.
 There is no structural benefit to reducing slab weight when the ground is carrying the load, and normal-weight concrete is cheaper, more abrasion-resistant, and easier to source from local batch plants.
+For driveways and flatwork specifically, the driveway cost estimator breaks down material and labour costs at standard 4,000 PSI normal-weight.

 How Slab Weight Affects Foundation Design